-Yolanda Renee King: MLK’s Granddaughter Says At March For Our Lives ‘I Have A Dream That Enough Is Enough’
+Yolanda Renee King: MLK’s Granddaughter Says At March For Our Lives, ‘I Have A Dream That Enough Is Enough’

 Speaking to CNN after her speech, Yolanda Renee King said she has grown tired of lockdown drills in her 4th grade classroom in preparation for a potential school shooting.

-Video of Yolanda Renee King’s speech spread quickly across social media, with her words some of the most poignant in a day that included other speeches from survivors of the Parkland school shooting and other mass shootings, including the 2012 Sandy Hook shooting.
+Video of Yolanda Renee King’s speech spread quickly across social media, with her words marking some of the most poignant in a day that included other speeches from survivors of the Parkland school shooting, and other mass shootings, including the 2012 Sandy Hook shooting.

 55 years ago, Martin Luther King Jr. gave his “I Have A Dream” speech